 Your role at the hospital will vary depending on your education and experience level.
 Usually, you will shadow the local staff upon arrival before switching departments.
 If you show enthusiasm and develop a good relationship with the medical staff, you may find that you gain enough trust to be given more to do.
 As with any job – and especially in the field of medicine – you must prove yourself to be trustworthy before you are given responsibilities.

 The hospital’s facilities are basic and the treatment standards will probably be different from what you’re used to.
 You should be prepared to see some shocking cases and try not to get emotionally involved with the patients.
-Normal working hours are from Sunday to Friday from 8am to 12pm.
-Many of the doctors do not work in the afternoons though it is sometimes possible to arrange extra hours from 2pm to 5pm to help the nurses or do additional work with patients.
+The normal working hours are from Sunday to Friday from 8vam to 12vpm.
+Many of the doctors do not work in the afternoons though it is sometimes possible to arrange extra hours from 2vpm to 5vpm to help the nurses or do additional work with patients.
 Some interns have even arranged to work the occasional night shift.